-This configuration may be utilized when a user receives a fixed public IP address or a public subnet, namely multiple public IP addresses from the Internet providers.
-In most cases, a Cable service provider will offer a fixed public IP, while a DSL service provider will offer a public subnet.
+This configuration is used when a user receives a fixed public IP address or a public subnet, namely multiple public IP addresses from the Internet providers.
+A Cable service provider offers a fixed public IP, while a DSL service provider offers a public subnet.
 If you have a public subnet, you can assign an IP address to the WAN interface.

-Table 12:Internet
+Table 10: Internet

-Static

-IP Address 192.34.30.69

-Subnet Mask 255.255.255.248

-Default Gateway 192.34.30.65

-DNS Mode Manual 💠

-Primary DNS Address 66.185.0.68

-Secondary DNS Address

-Content Define

-IP Address The IP address of Int ternet port

-Subnet Mask The subnet mask of Internet port

-Default Gateway The default gateway of Internet port

-DNS Mode Select DNS mode, o ptions are Auto and Manual.

-Primary DNS Address The primary DNS of Internet port

-Secondary DNS Address The secondary DNS of Internet port
+Name Definition IP Address The IP address of Internet port.
+Subnet Mask The subnet mask of Internet port.
+Default Gateway The default gateway of Internet port.
+DNS Mode Select DNS mode, options are Auto and Manual.
+Primary DNS Address The primary DNS address of Internet port.
+Secondary DNS Address The secondary DNS address of Internet port.